NAMTeam/namteam.github.io/content/docs/feature-guides/hybrid-railway/index.md

 ## Tips and Tricks

 There is one way to make or convert segments of the RRW to the HRW specification by following the below instructions.
-Note that this method only works with straight sections of the Real Railway.
+Note that this method only works with straight orthogonal or diagonal sections of the Real Railway.

 1. Draw out an Orthogonal or Diagonal segment of Railway.
 {{< img-simple src="images/FLEX-1.jpg">}}